ParrotSec/documentation/src/en/virtualbox-guest-additions.md

 \

-**2.** VirtualBox will not find the Guest Additions and for this it will ask you to download them, click on *Download*.
+**2.** VirtualBox will not automatically find the Guest Additions, instead it will ask you to download them (Click on *Download*).
 We recommend adding an additional secondary optical drive, because once the guest additions are downloaded, they will be mounted on a second drive.

 <img src="./images/vbox/guest_additions2.png" width="85%"/>